The Jews of Croatia:

 About Ante

-With family roots in Sarajevo's Jewish community, Ante's Jewish identity was deeply influenced by his early involvement in Sunday school, the Youth Club, and participating in seminars such as Bejahad, Gesher, SummerU, and Limmud.
+Ante's Jewish identity was shaped early on by his involvement in Sunday school and the Youth Club, as well as by his participation in seminars such as Bejahad, Gesher, SummerU, and Limmud.
 His recent work with JCC Global and Haver Serbia has further strengthened his connections across regional Jewish communities, fostering collaboration and cultural exchange.

 You will be asked to select one of these options: